A Review of Experimental Solubilities and a General Correlation between the Temperature-Dependent Solubility and Solute and Solvent Molar Masses for Binary n-Alkane Mixtures: Discussion

 \section{Discussion}

-In several previous publications, e.g. \cite{Jennings05}, it has been pointed out that solubility data is correlated with the solute melting temperature, so that the solubility curves collapse onto each other if plotted against $(T-T_m)$.
+Several authors, e.g. \citet{Jennings05}, have pointed out that solubility data is correlated with the solute melting temperature, so that the solubility curves collapse onto each other if plotted against $(T-T_m)$.
 The end-point of the solubility curve $x_{s}$, at pure solute, is of course at the solute melting point.
-Thus all solubility curves should terminate in the same point, in an $x_{s}$ vs. $(T-T_{m})$ plot.
-The starting point of the curve, however, at pure solvent, will be at the melting point of the solvent, which varies dramatically depending on the solvent molar mass.
-The melting temperature, in $^\circ C$, of n-alkanes can be approximated by e.g. the Dollhopf correlation \citep{Dollhopf81, Laux99},
+Thus, all solubility curves should terminate in the same point, in an $x_{s}$ vs. $(T-T_{m})$ plot.
+The starting point of the curve, however, at pure solvent, will be at the melting point of the solvent, which varies depending on the solvent molar mass.
+The melting temperature of n-alkanes ($^\circ C$) can be approximated by e.g. the Dollhopf correlation \citep{Dollhopf81, Laux99},

 where $N$ is the number of carbon atoms in the alkane-chain.
-In Fig. \ref{fig:SolubilityDataTm} the complete set of reviewed solubility data are plotted against $(T-T_{m})$, where the melting temperatures were obtained from \Eq{Dollhopf}.
-It can indeed be seen that the solubility curves gather in a narrow $(T-T_{m})$ range.
-The Dollhopf correlation does not allways predict identical melting temperatures as those reported by the referenced authors, however.
-E.g. \citet{Morawski05} reports a C13 melting temperature of $-5.55^\circ C$ while \Eq{Dollhopf} produces $-1.76^\circ C$.
-Melting temperatures are prone to errors depending on the method of measurement and the purity of the substance; e.g. isomerization may affect the melting temperature significantly.
+In \Fig{SolubilityDataTm}, the complete set of reviewed solubility data are plotted against $(T-T_{m})$, using melting temperatures obtained from \Eq{Dollhopf}.
+It can indeed be seen that most of the solubility curves gather in a narrow band.
+The C13 in C6 data-set (\citet{Morawski05}), identified by red circles in \Fig{SolubilityDataTm}, stands out, however.
+It is noted that while \Eq{Dollhopf} produces $T_{m,C13}=-1.76^\circ C$, \citet{Morawski05} reported a C13 melting temperature of $-5.55^\circ C$.
+Using the latter improves the C13 in C6 solubility curve by shifting the $x_{s}=1.0$ point to $(T-T_{m})\approx0$ (see black circles in \Fig{SolubilityDataTm}), but the general impression is that the measured C13 in C6 solubilities might be unnaturally high. \Fig{C13C6} illustrates how the general correlation (\Eq{GenCorr}) generally under-predicts the C13 in C6 data.

+It is observed that melting temperatures are prone to errors depending on the method of measurement and the purity of the substance; e.g. isomerization may affect the melting temperature significantly.
 Presuming that the melting temperature is chiefly depending on the molar mass, the solubility's dependency on the solute melting temperature is warranted by the molar mass dependency of the $A$ and the $B$ in \Eq{SimplifiedSolEq}.
 Thus, the current paper did not take the solute melting temperature as input for the developed correlation.